Barclays sued by California utility over alleged electric market manipulation

-(Reuters) - A California water utility filed a class action lawsuit on Tuesday to recoup losses in the electric market that it blames on Barclays Bank Plc, which the U.S. government fined $453 million in 2013 for manipulating electricity prices.
+(Reuters) - A California water utility filed a class action lawsuit on Tuesday to recoup losses in the electric market that it blames on Barclays Bank Plc [BARCR.UL], which the U.S. government fined $453 million in 2013 for manipulating electricity prices.

 The lawsuit was filed by Merced Irrigation District, a state-recognized utility that oversees generation and distribution of electricity in Merced County, California.

-The utility alleges that the British bank, part of Barclays Plc, through its energy traders, entered into contracts that “unreasonably restrained the markets for trading electricity and electricity-related contracts.”
+The utility alleges that the British bank, part of Barclays Plc (BARC.L), through its energy traders, entered into contracts that “unreasonably restrained the markets for trading electricity and electricity-related contracts.”

 Barclays was not immediately available to comment on Tuesday but in the past has denied it manipulated electricity rates and appealed the government fine.